San Andres Sports Complex

-The San Andres Sports Complex is a sporting venue in San Andres Street, Malate, Manila, Philippines, owned by the local government of Manila.
+The San Andres Sports Complex, also known as San Andres Gym and formerly as Mail and More Arena, is a sporting venue along San Andres Street in Malate, Manila, Philippines, owned by the local government of Manila.

 Usage

 Sports

-Then known as the "Mail and More Arena" due to a naming rights agreement, the gymnasium was the home venue of the Manila Metrostars of the Metropolitan Basketball Association at the turn of the millennium.
+The venue currently serves as the home arena of the Manila Stars franchise of both the Maharlika Pilipinas Basketball League and the Pilipinas Super League.
+Prior to that, it was the home venue of the Manila Metrostars of the Metropolitan Basketball Association in 2000 when it was then known as the "Mail and More Arena" due to a naming rights agreement.

 The gymnasium hosted wrestling at the 2005 Southeast Asian Games.

 The San Andres Sports Complex was one of two venues of the 2009 Asian Men's Seniors Volleyball Championship, the other being the nearby Ninoy Aquino Stadium.

-Starting in 2018, the Manila Stars of the Maharlika Pilipinas Basketball League and later on with the Pilipinas Super League uses the gymnasium as its home venue.

 John Riel Casimero successfully defended his World Boxing Organization interim bantamweight championship against Mexican Cesar Ramirez at the San Andres Sports Complex in 2019 via tenth-round knockout.
+The sports complex was also used as a public viewing venue of Manny Pacquiao's fights.

 The National Collegiate Athletic Association (Philippines) held its seniors volleyball and the latter part of its juniors basketball tournaments in the venue in 2023.
-In the same year. the University Athletic Association of the Philippines opened its high school basketball tournament at the venue.
+In the same year, the University Athletic Association of the Philippines opened its high school basketball tournament at the venue.

+IBF mini flyweight champion Pedro Taduran is set to defend against undefeated challenger Christian Balunan in October 26, 2025, on Thrilla in Manila II Countdown.

 Other

-The local government of Manila usages the venue of other purposes.
+The local government of Manila uses the venue of other purposes.

-The canvassing of votes during the 2019 Manila local elections, where former vice mayor Isko Moreno was proclaimed the winner over incumbent mayor Joseph Estrada and former mayor Alfredo Lim, was held there.
+The canvassing of votes during the 2019 Manila local elections, wherein former vice mayor Isko Moreno was proclaimed the winner, was held there.

-It was used as a quarantine facility during the COVID-19 pandemic in 2020, then as a vaccination center of the COVID-19 vaccine in 2021.
+It was later used as a quarantine facility during the COVID-19 pandemic in 2020, then as a COVID-19 vaccination site in 2021.
 The venue was used as a distribution center of Christmas packages by the local government in 2022.